 Which subjects do you cover?

-Sessions are suitable for your classes in Geography, Citizenship, History, Politics, BTEC or MFL at stage 4 or above.
+Sessions are suitable for your classes in Geography, Citizenship, Economics and Buisness, History, Politics, BTEC or MFL at stage 4 or above.

 What does it cost?

 There is no charge.

 When can we visit?

 Education sessions are available on Wednesdays and Thursdays at 11.00 - 13.00 at Europe House in London.
 Other times may be available subject to negotiation.
 For visits to your school, there is more flexibility in the times available and this can be negotiated with Involver.
 Please note that in both cases, we require at least six weeks' notice.